 There are two ways to use Elephant Learning.
 Elephant Learning is a powerful tool because the system is constantly evaluating, and the activities were shown to teach math concepts effectively.
-Because it is always evaluating and adapting to the student, it is important that the answers come from the students so that the evaluation is accurate and we are not feeding questions that are too challenging for the student as this may cause frustration.
+Because it is always evaluating and adapting to the student, it is important that the answers come from the students so that the evaluation is accurate.
+That way, we are not giving the student any questions that are challenging and therefore frustrating.

 Having said that, sometimes it is useful for parents to help children while a problem is on the screen and in context.
 What we recommend is NOT showing the student how to solve the problem.
 This is ultimately ineffective and can side step effectiveness by having the student memorize procedures.
 The thing about mathematics is that the language is like teaching a child about colors.
 You cannot explain what the color red is, you must show the student the color red and label it as red.
 In a similar manner, solving these activities exhibit mathematical concepts and as they solve them we place the language around it that help makes the classroom or homeschool environment effective.